eimis-ans/eimis-keycloak/README.md

 Included SPIs projects are present in sub directories:

 - keycloak-2fa-email-authenticator which is a fork of [mesutpiskin/keycloak-2fa-email-authenticator](https://github.com/mesutpiskin/keycloak-2fa-email-authenticator)
+- eimis-theme : a custom theme for emails including OTP mail template

 ## Try it out locally